sainnhe/khn/content/first-step/build-and-modify-the-freebsd-kernel.md

 # git checkout release/14.2.0
 ```

-Even if you have this directory, it's still recommended to clone the repository and move `.git` to `/usr/src` so we can perform version control conveniently.
+Nevertheless, if you have this directory, it's still recommended to clone the repository and move `.git` to `/usr/src` so we can perform version control conveniently.

 ```
 # git clone https://git.freebsd.org/src.git ~/freebsd